Top 5 DeFi Trends for 2021-2023

-And already in 2021, TVL has more than doubled to a total value of $37.67 billion.
+And already in 2021, TVL has more than tripled to a total value of $81.85 billion.

-If you want to learn about the most important trends in this innovative space, read on.
+So if you want to learn about the most important trends in the DeFi space, read on.

 1. Traditional Financial Products Enter the DeFi Landscape

-The DeFi derivatives market, on the other hand, is just in its infancy.
+The DeFi derivatives market, on the other hand, is still in its infancy.

 Synthetix has basically created an ecosystem where users can get exposure to assets and commodities without having any exposure to an intermediary.

-Synthetix creates Synths, which basically mimic the price action of whatever asset or commodity they track (such as gold, oil, US dollar, or Bitcoin).
+Synthetix creates Synths, which essentially mimic the price action of whatever asset or commodity they track (such as gold, oil, US dollar, or Bitcoin).

 You can trade Synths (along with inverse Synths) on Sythetix’s decentralized exchange, Kwenta.